Tomohiro Kamiyama

 Tomohiro Kamiyama (神山 智洋, Kamiyama Tomohiro) is a Japanese actor, tarento and idol.
-He is a member of Johnny's West, which is under the management of Johnny & Associates.
+He is a member of West, which is under the management of Starto Entertainment formerly known as Johnny & Associates.

 Biography

 In February 2004, Kamiyama joined Johnny & Associates as a Kansai Lesson-sei and worked Johnny's Jr. units Kansai Boy's and Top Kids.
+On February 5, 2014, Kamiyama was announced as a member of the nascent boy band West.
+This day is said to be the formation day of West.

 He participated in his first marathon at the 5th Osaka Marathon on 25 October 2015.
 Although his knees were hurt, Kamiyama finished six hours, 37 minutes and fifteen seconds, but he could not achieve the goal of cutting four hours.